Primary care for you and your family, close to home.

 Refer to the sections below for specific information about the types of COVID-19 testing offered by Wellstar Health System.

-Wellstar is offering two different types of COVID-19 testing: PCR (nasal swab) and rapid COVID-19 tests.
+Wellstar is offering two different types of COVID-19 testing: PCR and rapid antigen COVID-19 tests.
 Both of these tests diagnose the current presence of the virus.

 All Wellstar physicians can refer patients for screening and COVID-19 testing, and anyone experiencing symptoms should contact a medical professional for eligibility.